Updates to Insurance Policy Requirements and Top Ways To Save Money on Homeowners Insurance in Florida.

 The electrical system should not have any hazards.
-Some examples of hazards are empty breaker sockets and loose, exposed or unsafe wiring.
+Some examples of hazards are empty breaker sockets and loose, exposed, or unsafe wiring.
 Any electrical hazard would have to be corrected before insurance coverage can be bound.
-Repairs can costs thousands of dollars and must be completed prior to closing.
+Repairs can cost thousands of dollars and must be completed before closing.

-You could always try and negotiate with the seller depending on the extent of the repairs that are needed.
+You could always try and negotiate with the seller depending on the extent of the needed repairs.
 However, they are not obligated to make repairs unless your contract specifically states this.

-Unless a permit is recorded as finaled, no credit will be given for electric upgrades being completed in order to meet Florida Building Code (FBC).
+Unless a permit is recorded as finaled, no credit will be given for electric upgrades to be completed to meet Florida Building Code (FBC).

 Insuring a Short Sale or Foreclosure?

-It’s common for short sale or foreclosed homes to have missing cabinets or that the A/C units have been stolen.
-This may make it difficult obtaining insurance, but it’s not impossible.
+It’s common for a short sale or foreclosed homes to have missing cabinets or that the A/C units have been stolen.
+This may make it difficult to obtain insurance, but it’s not impossible.
 Insurance may cost you more until all repairs have been made.
 Once repairs are completed, contact your insurance broker and ask if you can qualify for a better rate.